binaryphile/binaryphile.github.io/_posts/2018-10-08-approach-bash-like-a-developer-part-31-getopt.md

 util-linux package.

-*getopt* is an external program, not a shell builtin like *getopts*, so occasionally folks will make the argument that it's more universal, and perhaps so since MacOS doesn't have the gnu version, but *getopt* is significantly better than *getopts*.
+*getopt* is an external program, not a shell builtin like *getopts*, so occasionally folks will make the argument that a builtin is more universal, and perhaps so since MacOS doesn't have the gnu version, but *getopt* is significantly better than *getopts*.
 Again, use homebrew to make MacOS useful.

 In any case, the point of the *getopt* utility is to handle some of the messier details of the various formats allowed by the specifications.